AmirrezaFarnamTaheri/StreamlineVPN/docs/api/graphql.md

 ## Overview

-The VPN Subscription Merger provides a comprehensive GraphQL API for advanced querying, real-time subscriptions, and job management.
-The GraphQL API is built using Strawberry and provides type-safe operations with real-time updates.
+The VPN Subscription Merger provides a GraphQL API for querying, real-time subscriptions, and job management.
+It is built using Strawberry and provides type-safe operations with live updates.

 ## Endpoint